benaug/SCR-N-Prior-Data-Augmentation/README.md

 is a poor individual to propose to turn on, it can block individuals to propose to turn on that are much more likely to be accepted.
 You cannot skip over individual N+1, you have to wait until the next iteration(s) where its new activity center location (and the new values of other parameters) may make it more likely to be turned on.

-Using random-z N prior data augmentation, we randomly select individuals to turn on/off individually, so one individual does not affect the acceptance of other individuals' indicators.
+Using unordered-z N prior data augmentation, we randomly select individuals to turn on/off individually, so one individual does not affect the acceptance of other individuals' indicators.
 This is also a feature of Bernoulli-z data augmentation, and
 S&B's w-CDL data augmentation, which I believe is desirable.
 Then the faster run time is probably fully explained by the fact that I am using an efficient Metropolis-Hastings approach instead of the nimble default sampler for N, which is a slice sampler.